pimpalaputty/onebigthing-app/VERCEL_DEPLOYMENT.md

 - Check Flutter version compatibility
 - Ensure all dependencies are in `pubspec.yaml`
 - Verify environment variables are set
+- Confirm Vercel can download the Flutter SDK (retry or pin `FLUTTER_VERSION` if a release is unavailable)

 ### Runtime Issues
 - Check browser console for errors